brikis98/yevgeniy-brikman-homepage/_posts/2014-04-24-bitcoin-by-analogy.md

 Despite all that, Bitcoin is still used as a [medium of exchange](http://en.wikipedia.org/wiki/Medium_of_exchange): thousands of merchants are willing to accept Bitcoin in trade for real goods or services.
 Why?
-Because these merchants see Bitcoin as an effective medium of exchange and they believe that other merchants will feel the same way in the future.
+Because these merchants see Bitcoin as an effective medium of exchange, and they believe that other merchants will feel the same way in the future.
 Or, to put it another way: